-He was awarded a DCM for gallantry at the Battle of Colenso (1899).
+He was awarded a Distinguished Conduct Medal (DCM) for gallantry at the Battle of Colenso (1899).
 Date of award unknown.
 His DCM is listed as one of the 2076 awards of the medal during the Boer War campaign on www.angloboerwar.com

 Bernard Fitzgerald, age twenty, was living at 5 St Leonards Avenue, Hove, Sussex.
 He was working as a clerk to a coal merchant.
 The house, still standing, is towards the end of the road near the sea.
 It was divided into four tenements.
 Two of them were unoccupied and a third was occupied by Mr and Mrs Cowles and their eight children.
 Bernard Fitzgerald was living in the fourth flat.
 Irene Rickard, age 29, born 14.7.1871, was visiting with her mother Laura Brown on the day of the census.
 Bernard and Irene were married three months later.

 No trace but possibly a boarder in Leicester, married, occupation pedlar.
 Irene Fitzgerald, a teacher at a private school, had moved to 3 St. Leonards Avenue where she was living with her mother.
 Her son Brian was at boarding school.

 Military Unit: 10th (Reserve) Battalion, The Leicestershire Regiment